-- o In March 96.2% of stroke patients were assessed <24 hours by a specialist stroke consultant (target 85.2%); - o The 12-month improvement target has been met for stroke patients receiving speech and language therapy; - The improvement target for hospital initiated cancellations was met in February 2021.
-However, the low number of booked patients is a reflection of elective surgery restrictions due to the pandemic; - The 12-month reduction target for sickness absence was met in March 2021, the first time in the rolling 12 month period.
+- o In March 96.2% of stroke patients were assessed <24 hours by a specialist stroke consultant (target 85.2%); - o The 12-month improvement target has been met for stroke patients receiving speech and language therapy; - The improvement target for hospital initiated cancellations was met in March 2021.
+However, the low number of booked patients is a reflection of elective surgery restrictions due to the pandemic; - The 12-month reduction target for sickness absence was met in March 2021.